RafaelCotrim/Lamier/Sources/Lamier.md

 ##### Forgotten Archon

-If the Storm Mother's story were known to the inhabitant of the underground, she would likely be considered the first Archon, taking the title from Oucho, The Protector.
+If the Storm Mother's story were known to the inhabitants of the underground, she would likely be considered the first Archon, taking the title from Oucho, The Protector.

 </div>